-We have introduced several complementary algorithms that aim to automatically segment polar ice echograms, identifying the regions corresponding to air, ice, and bedrock, and the fine-grained layers between them [47]-[50].
+We have introduced several complementary algorithms that aim to automatically segment polar ice echograms, identifying the regions corresponding to air, ice, and bedrock, and the fine-grained layers between them [52]-[55].
 All of these techniques use machine learning and statistical inference algorithms to robustly handle very noisy data.
-Our early work [47], [48] investigated this segmentation problem in 2d, along the flight line of the aircraft.
-Our more recent work [49], [50] has developed new techniques to reconstruct the bedrock layer in 3d, by integrating evidence across many tomographic slices collected along the flight line.
+Our early work [52], [53] investigated this segmentation problem in 2d, along the flight line of the aircraft.
+Our more recent work [54], [55] has developed new techniques to reconstruct the bedrock layer in 3d, by integrating evidence across many tomographic slices collected along the flight line.

 In two of the algorithms, the problem is formulated as an inference problem on a Markov Random Field (MRF), as shown in Fig. 3.3.
-MRF inference is NP-hard in the general case, so we developed two approximate inference algorithms.
-The first uses the
+MRF inference is NP-hard in the

-Viterbi algorithm [51] to solve for individual layers at a time, which can be done exactly and efficiently.
-This corresponds to a single column of the 3D image MRF shown in Fig. 3.2.
-However, although the solutions it finds are exact within single layers, the results are not as good on 3D images because the 3D image must be broken into 2D "slices" and the inter-slice dependence cannot be adequately contured by the elevithm.
-To better

-Fig. 3.3: MRF energy minimization function and illustration captured by the algorithm.
-To better for 3D ice bed reconstruction problem. handle 3D images, we introduce an approximate inference technique based on Tree Reweighted Message Passing (TRW-S) [49] which can incorporate evidence from multiple slices at once, and yields significantly better results than Viterbi.
+Goal: estimate depth $s{i,j}$ at each distance along flight path i and lateral distance j general case, so we developed two approximate inference algorithms.
+The first uses the Viterbi algorithm [56] to solve for individual layers at a time in individual images, which can be done exactly and efficiently.
+This corresponds to considering a single column at a time of the 3D image MRF shown in Fig. 3.3.
+However, although the solutions it finds are exact within single layers, the results are not as good on 3D images because the 3D image must be broken into 2D "slices" and the inter-slice dependence cannot be adequately captured by the algorithm.
+To better handle 3D images, we introduced an approximate inference technique based on Tree Reweighted Message Passing (TRW-S) [54] which can incorporate evidence from multiple slices at once, and yields significantly better results than Viterbi.
 An advantage of the statistical formulation of these models is that additional weak evidence, e.g. data from hand annotators or digital elevation maps, can be incorporated into the inference process.
-Additional pre-processing steps and additional evidence was added to the cost function used by the Viterbi and TRW-S algorithms and the model parameters for each were tuned in [52].
+Additional pre-processing steps and additional evidence was added to the cost function used by the Viterbi and TRW-S algorithms and the model parameters for each were tuned in [57].